KindlemanHQ/houston-site/docs/launchpad.md

 layout: docs
 ---

+# Launchpad Rails Template
 The easiest way to get started is to create a new project with Launchpad, our Rails starter template.
 It will include everything you need to get going.

-1. Download the template
+## 1. Download the template
 ````bash
 git clone git@github.com:KindlemanHQ/launchpad.git
 ````

-2. Create your rails app
+## 2. Create your rails app
 ````bash
   rails new yawebsite -a propshaft  -d sqlite3  -m launchpad/template.rb
 ````

-3. Watch it build all your things!
+## 3. Watch it build all your things!

 Once done, start your site in the usual way and check out all your functionality.